PaoloAstrino/cubo/frontend/CRITIQUE_FRONTEND.md

 **Claim:** "Intelligent offline chatbot."
 **Reality:** A blocking, unresponsive interface.
 - **Evidence:** `lib/api.ts` uses a standard `await fetch()` for the `query` endpoint. `app/chat/page.tsx` waits for the *entire* response before showing a single character.
 - **Impact:** In a RAG system, generation can take 5-15 seconds.
 During this time, the UI sits frozen with a spinner.
 Modern users expect streaming tokens (like ChatGPT).
 This feels broken by comparison.
+RESOLVED !!!!

 ## 2. State Amnesia
 **Claim:** "Interact with your documents."